Épée: Description

-History

-Dueling sword
+Dueling

 The French word épée ultimately derives from Latin spatha.
 The term was introduced into English in the 1880s for the sportive fencing weapon.

 Like the foil (fleuret), the épée evolved from light civilian weapons such as the small sword, which, since the late 17th century, had been the most commonly used dueling sword, replacing the rapier.

 The dueling sword developed in the 19th century when, under pressure from the authorities, duels were more frequently fought until "first blood" only, instead of to the death.
 Under this provision, it became sufficient to inflict a minor nick on the wrist or other exposed area on the opponent in order to win the duel.
 This resulted in emphasis on light touches to the arm and hand, while downplaying hits to the torso (chest, back, groin).
 Rapiers with full-cup guards had been made since the mid 17th century, but were not widespread before the 19th century.